 She was the founder and organizer of houseguest gallery from 2018-2025, and has had fiction and arts criticism published nationally.
 She is currently an Assistant Professor of Painting at the University of South Carolina’s School of Visual Art & Design.

 She received her Master of Arts in Digital Studies in Language, Culture, and History at the University of Chicago in 2022.
-Her thesis research assessed how Google’s Vision API and other related vision models would impact the fate of climate reporting due to current labeling production design.
+Her thesis research assessed how Google Vision and other related vision models would impact the fate of climate reporting due to current labeling production design.
 She is currently working on expanding this data set and expanding the research into a book with coauthor Joseph Solis.

 Artist Statement